-This Sub-Fund is aimed at private and institutional investors with a long-term investment horizon, who wish to invest in a broadly diversified portfolio of shares and to achieve a reasonable investment return and high capital gains, while being aware of the associated price fluctuations.
+This Sub-Fund is aimed at private and institutional investors with a long-term investment horizon, who wish to invest in a

 Investors are advised to read section 7 "Notice Regarding Special Risks" of the General Part and should duly note the contents thereof prior to making any investment in the Sub-Fund.
 Please refer to the details below for information on risks that investments in this Sub-Fund may entail.